rahulkhare2088-ets/EireneTechSociety/DeveloperGuide.md

      Here is a quick **Node.js** / **JavaScript** snippet to clean and structure the payload received from our platform

     // 1.
-Mock data array representing the **OrderDetailsEntity** payload from platform
+Mock data array representing the 'OrderDetailsEntity' payload from platform

     const etsOrderRecords = [
     { createdAt: "2026-05-19T10:14:00Z", itemName: "Eco-Bottle 500ml", orderQuantity: 12 },